Typhoon Club (film): Plot

-The film follows the lives of a bunch of middle school students in a small town outside of Tokyo who belong to the same class.
+The film follows the lives of a group of middle school classmates in a small town outside of Tokyo.
 Set over the course of a week, it shows the different backgrounds and dynamics between the students and the teacher while hinting at a forecast of a major typhoon.
 Their teacher, Umemiya (Miura), has a somewhat close relationship with the rebellious students.
 Rie and Mikami seem to be in a relationship but it is strained when Mikami reveals that he will be leaving town to study in a high school in Tokyo.
 Ken, who lives with his alcoholic father, has a crush on Michiko but is cruel to her and burns her back during a science class.
 Two girls, Yumi and Yasuko, share a secret relationship.